JarmoMarczinkowsky/WellPlateUserControl/README.md

 SetGridColor(Colors.Black)
 ```
 Gives the grid the color that you wish it to be.
 Default is black.
-Set this function before the WellPlateSize.
+Set this function before the DrawWellPlate.
 [Optional]
 ```
 SetClickColor(Colors.Red)
 ```
 Sets the color of a clicked well to the color you wished.
 Default is red.
-Set this function before the WellPlateSize.
+Set this function before the DrawWellPlate.
 [Optional]
 ```
 SetStrokeColor = Colors.Blue
 ```
-Set this variable before the WellPlateSize.
+Set this variable before the DrawWellPlate.
 Set the stroke of the wells in the wellplate.
 [Optional]
 ```